 Does the SWE receive any funding?

 "We are totally dependent on volunteers and have never received any public funding.
 This makes for a close-knit group who are dedicated and extremely hard-working.
 In the last couple of years, we’ve been a victim of our own success and recent projects have put such a strain on the volunteers who did not realise that so much of their time would be swallowed up.
-One of these projects is the Seasons, 80 prints, one by almost every current member in a limited edition of 20 box sets.
-The prints have never been seen together before nor will be again.
-The prints will be available for the special price of £100 framed, to celebrate our centenary."
+One of these projects is the Seasons, 80 prints, one by almost every current member in a limited edition of 20 box sets."

 I am often asked how I juggle the magazine and my own practice and I tell them you are my role model!
 How do you fit in your own work?